-The first is strength in numbers.
+The first reason is strength in numbers.
 By gathering, flying and roosting together starlings protect each other, both from predators and from the cold.
-Making shapes During the main murmuration at dusk, starlings are more likely to be attacked by predators such as sparrowhawks and peregrines.
+Making shapes during the main murmuration at dusk, starlings are more likely to be attacked by predators such as sparrowhawks and peregrines.

 The Science of Murmurations Murmurating is partly a survival mechanism about strength in numbers, but when we watch the birds, and when we asked top scientists involved in The Starflag Project started in 2005 in Rome about this we all came to the same conclusion - they do it because they love it.
 The murmuration is definitely a kind of dance which they enjoy together as a large group, just as we enjoy large social activities such as dancing and going to festivals.

 The same group of research scientists used statistical analysis of the footage to map the interactions between the birds and calculated that on average each starling was able to track and keep place with seven birds around it in the horizontal plane.

 Each morning the Brighton starlings fly out in small groups, as far as 20 miles, in search of insects and worms.
 Starlings eat a lot of daddy longlegs larvae (known as leatherjackets), small grubs which live in the soil.